oemof/tespy/docs/tutorials_examples/tutorial_pygmo_optimization.rst

 Creating your PyGMO-Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The optimization in PyGMO starts be defining the problem at hand.
+The optimization in PyGMO starts by defining the problem.
 You can set the number of objectives your problem has in :code:`get_nobj()`.
 The number of constraints is set in :code:`get_nec()` (equality constraints) and :code:`get_nic()` (inequality constraints).
 In :code:`get_bounds()` you set the bounds of your decision variables.
 Finally, you define your fitness function